-Albie \a-lbie, al-bie\ as a boy's name is of Latin and Old English origin, and the meaning of Albie is "from Alba; noble, bright".
-Albie is a variant of Alban (Latin): from the Latin name Albanus, which may be an ethnic name from a city in the Roman Empire called Alba "white".
-Also a variant of Albert (Old English): from an Old French name, Albert, of German (Frankish) origin, brought to England by the Normans, replacing the Old English form Ăpelbeorht.
+Albie [al-bie] as a name for boys is of Latin and Old English origin, and Albie means "from Alba; noble, bright".
+Albie is a variant form of Alban (Latin): from the Latin name Albanus.
+Albie is also a derivative of Albert (Old English): from an Old French name.

-Albie is not a popular first name for males and an equally uncommon surname or last name for all people (2000 U.S. Census).
+Albie is an unusual given name for men.
+Albie is an equally unusual last name for all people.
+(2000 U.S. Demographics)